 Lots C and D are in the Village Historic District.

 RVs and vehicles with trailers should park in lots B or D. The back section of lot D has dedicated RV and trailer parking.
 Lots A and C do NOT have room for RVs and trailers.
 RVs and trailers should NOT pull across multiple regular parking spaces

 Or, ride a shuttle bus to the canyon rim.
-From the visitor center, take the Kaibab Rim (Orange Route) to Yaki Point, away from the village congestion.
+From the Visitor Center, take the Kaibab Rim (Orange Route) to Yaki Point, away from the Visitor Center congestion.

 With limited time, the Kaibab Rim (Orange Route) is the fastest way get from the Visitor Center to exceptional canyon views.
 Take the eastbound bus to Yaki Point and the South Kaibab Trailhead, or westbound bus to Yavapai Geology Museum.

 The East Entrance to the park at Desert View remains Closed (12/1/20)However, you can visit and watch sunset from Grandview, Moran, Lipan, Navajo, or Desert View Point — However you must return to Grand Canyon Village and exit the park through the South Entrance (Tusayan).